aimanamri/raspberry-pi4-hadoop-spark-cluster/README.md

 # Build Raspberry Pi 4 Hadoop/Spark Cluster
-Last updated : 12/7/2024
+Last updated : 12/7/2024 19:20 GMT+8

 ---
 ## Project Introduction
-This project serves as my self-documentation of learning distributed data storage, parallel processing, and Linux OS using Apache Hadoop, Apache Spark and Raspbian.
+This project serves as my self-documentation of learning distributed data storage, parallel processing, and Linux OS using Apache Hadoop, Apache Spark and Raspbian OS.

 In this project, we'll be setup 3-node cluster using Raspberry Pi 4, install HDFS and run Spark processing jobs via YARN.
 Furthermore, we can horizontally scale up in the future to add more computing nodes.

 1. **Hadoop Distributed File System (HDFS)**: I’ve utilized HDFS as the distributed storage solution, enabling efficient data management across multiple nodes.
-2. **Resource Management with YARN**: YARN acts as the resource manager, ensuring optimal allocation of computing resources for Hadoop and Spark jobs.
+2. **Hadoop YARN**: YARN acts as the resource manager, ensuring optimal allocation of computing resources for Hadoop and Spark jobs.
 3. **Spark on YARN**: Instead of running Spark jobs in standalone mode, I've used Spark with YARN.

 ## Requirements
 To replicate this project, you’ll need the following:
 1. **Hadoop 3.4.0**: Install Hadoop to set up your distributed environment.
 2. **Spark 3.5.1**: Install the latest version of Spark.
-3. **Java**: Ensure Java is installed on your Raspberry Pi servers.
+3. **Java 8**: Ensure Java 8 or 11 (runtime) is installed on your Raspberry Pi servers.
 4. **Raspberry Pi 4**: Here, we're setup 3-node cluster, so we’ll need three [Raspberry Pi 4](https://docs.rs-online.com/b1fb/0900766b816fa153.pdf) devices, each with its power supply (5V/3A DC or 5.1V/ 3A DC minimum).
 5. **Ethernet Cables** (if using wired connections)

-(Alternatively, you can also build the cluster with using 3 VMs installing in your PC :))

 ## Sources
 [1] [How to Install and Set Up a 3-Node Hadoop Cluster](https://www.linode.com/docs/guides/how-to-install-and-set-up-hadoop-cluster/)<br>